sarahcolbert/gsemGWAS/README.md

 An example script using a 3 factor user GWAS is also available in [multi_GWAS_3Fs.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/multi_GWAS_3Fs.R).
 If you wish to use this script make sure to save the filename as multi_GWAS.R to be compatible with subsequent scripts.

 ** NOTE: If you are using the userGWAS function, I have found that jobs run better serially.
-You should therefore included "parallel = FALSE" as an option in your code.
+You should therefore included "parallel = FALSE" as an option in your code (see line 27 in [multi_GWAS_3Fs.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/multi_GWAS_3Fs.R)).

 ### Part 3: Run the GWAS for each subset of SNPs.